weesvisje/docs/docs/tutorials/kafka/3-nodejs.md

 ./all.sh | node echo.js
 ```

-If all is working, you should see events streaming into terminal as you data is changed with the Ditto SDK.
+If all is working, you should see events streaming into terminal as data is changed.

-## Homework
+## Exercise

 Now, update this script to send an HTTP request to an external server on every event.
-Use this script as a starting place:
+Use this script as a start and fill in the TODO.

 ```js
 let es = require('event-stream')